Two arrests for gunpoint robbery of Waipapa Superette, despite attempt to flee on horse

 Four children were in the shop at time.

-The pair fled on State Highway 10 in a car stolen earlier from a locked garage in Okaihau.
+The pair fled north on State Highway 10 in a car stolen earlier from a locked garage in Okaihau and later found abandoned on Puketi Rd.

+The offenders had their faces covered but a man wearing the same clothing and driving the same car was captured on service station CCTV in Whangārei earlier that day.
-Also today, police arrested a 16-year-old Okaihau youth for allegedly acting as the getaway driver for the armed robbery of the Okaihau Liquor Store in September.

-He also faces other burglary and vehicle-related charges and will appear in Kaikohe Youth Court tomorrow.
+Also today, police arrested a 16-year-old Okaihau youth for allegedly acting as the getaway driver for the armed robbery of Okaihau Liquor Store in September.
+He faces other burglary and vehicle-related charges and will appear in Kaikohe Youth Court tomorrow.

+The two other arrestees did not try to escape on horseback but one was found hiding under a couch while the other ''tried to secrete himself in bushes''.

-Detective Senior Sergeant Rhys Johnston, of Mid North police, said the arrests were the result of several weeks of intensive investigation into the spate of recent offending.
+Johnston said the arrests were the result of weeks of intensive investigation.

 "It's great to see all these crimes solved and the alleged offenders located today.
-Both of these armed robberies were extremely dangerous events, putting people's lives at risks.
+Both of these armed robberies were extremely dangerous events, putting people's lives at risks."

 "We've notified the victims of this update and they are pleased and relieved to hear news of the arrests."

-"This is another example of the great work shown by police in Northland and demonstrates our commitment to finding those allegedly responsible for dangerous offending like this," Johnston said.
+The arrests were further examples of great work by Northland police and showed their commitment to finding those behind dangerous offending.

-"We want to reassure the community that we take these crimes seriously and our message to any offenders is clear — we will do everything we can to hold you to account over your actions."
+''We want to reassure the community that we take these crimes seriously.
+Our message to any offenders is clear — we will do everything we can to hold you to account over your actions," he said.